 I thought as a first year teacher that I had to say yes to everything.
 And as you saw it started with that very first phone call when I said yes to moving my life in the space of a few days.

 And it pretty much continued like this for the rest of that first year.
-I said yes to taking on extra clubs after school, I said yes to being on 6 different committees, I said yes to helping to organise the school fete and on and on it went.
+I said yes to taking on extra clubs after school, I said yes to being on 6 different committees, I said yes to helping to organize the school fete and on and on it went.

-So by the end of the first term I was completely exhausted, overwhelmed and didn’t much fancy returning to teaching in term 2.
+So by the end of the first term, I was completely exhausted, overwhelmed and didn’t much fancy returning to teaching in term 2.

 But, my Mum, with all of her words of wisdom told me, “Lindy you know you can say NO. You don’t have to do everything!”

-And of course you know she was right.
+And of course, you know she was right.
 I started saying no (ok not all the time, but some of the time), with the first no being to the permanent accommodation I was offered in the town.
 And the fact that I said no didn’t impact on anything in my teaching career, but I did get a much better house!

 Mistake #2 first year teachers make – Saying they don’t need help

-Of course as a first year teacher you want everyone to think that you have it all together, you’re doing great and keeping on top of it all.
+Of course, as a first year teacher you want everyone to think that you have it all together, you’re doing great and keeping on top of it all.